tlevine/dada.pink/vlermv/index.rst

 As I said, this is the code for the *sloppy* version; here are some features that it does not have.

+1. Incomplete writes
+2. Serialization
+3. Filenames with slashes
+4. Paths

-1. Recovery from incomplete writes (if the program is killed during ``fp.write``)
+First, it doesn't know how to recovery from incomplete writes (if the program is killed during ``fp.write``).
-2. Serialization (pickle, json, &c.)
+Second, it can only serialize strings; it doesn't know about pickle or json.
-3. Handling filenames that contain slashes
+Third, it can't handle filenames that contain slashes.
-4. Composing filenames and checking whether paths exist (os.path or pathlib)
+Fourh, it can't composing filenames or checking whether paths exist (os.path or pathlib).

 I want to have all these things with less code than my sloppy version.